Central Boulevards of Brussels: Boulevard Anspach

 Central by its original name as much as by its location, the Boulevard Anspach/Anspachlaan connects the Place Fontainas to the Place de Brouckère.
 In 1879, it was renamed in honour of Jules Anspach (1829–1879), the former mayor of the City of Brussels who instigated these works.
-Among the most important buildings on the Central Boulevards are concentrated there: the former Brussels Stock Exchange building, major shops and entertainment venues, and formerly markets and department stores (Grand Bazar Anspach and Grands Magasins de la Bourse).
+Among the most important buildings on the Central Boulevards are concentrated there: the Bourse Palace, major shops and entertainment venues, and formerly markets and department stores (Grand Bazar Anspach and Grands Magasins de la Bourse).
 Large buildings, several of which bear the signature of the French promoter Mosnier, are adjacent to hotels (Grand Hotel and Hotel Central), cafés, cinemas, theatres, and concert halls (Pathé Palace cinema, Bourse Theatre and Ancienne Belgique).
 Some remarkable buildings on this section include the former Stock Exchange on the Place de la Bourse, as well as Anspach Gallery.

 Boulevard Adolphe Max

 Unlike the other sections of the Central Boulevards, the Boulevard Adolphe Max/Adolphe Maxlaan (formerly the Boulevard du Nord/Noordlaan) does not cover the Senne.
-It doubles with the / and connects the Place de Brouckère to the /, forming a "Y" crossroad with the Boulevard Émile Jacqmain.
+It doubles with the Boulevard Émile Jacqmain/Émile Jacqmainlaan and connects the Place de Brouckère to the Boulevard du Jardin botanique/Kruidtuinlaan and the Place Charles Rogier/Karel Rogierplein, forming a "Y" crossroad with the Boulevard Émile Jacqmain.
 It is characterised by five-level buildings on average, monumental in appearance for the most part.
 A dozen of them belong to the Haussmann-esque vein in the Second Empire style.
 Others, of neoclassical inspiration, are distinguished by the decoration of their balconies, windows, and pediments.
 In 1919, it was renamed in honour of the then-mayor of the City of Brussels, Adolphe Max (1869–1939).
-Remarkable buildings on this stretch include the House of Cats, the entrance of the Northern Passage glazed shopping arcade, as well as the luxurious Hotel Le Plaza and Hotel Atlanta.
+Remarkable buildings on this stretch include the House of Cats, the entrance of the Northern Gallery glazed shopping arcade, as well as the luxurious Hotel Le Plaza and Hotel Atlanta.

 Boulevard Émile Jacqmain

-Connecting the Place de Brouckère to the Boulevard du Jardin Botanique and the Boulevard d'Anvers/Antwerpselaan, the Boulevard Émile Jacqmain forms the western branch of the fork which marks the northern end of the Central Boulevards.
+Connecting the Place de Brouckère to the Boulevard du Jardin botanique and the Boulevard d'Anvers/Antwerpselaan, the Boulevard Émile Jacqmain forms the western branch of the fork that marks the northern end of the Central Boulevards.
 Sumptuous in its time, the former Boulevard de la Senne/Zennelaan (because it follows the course of the river) was bordered by apartment buildings, commercial buildings, luxury hotels, town houses, and some bourgeois dwellings, which have now mostly been replaced by offices.
 Eclectic styles dominate with a good representation of the Second Empire.
 Functionalism and Art Deco are also represented by some buildings typical of the interwar period.